 Mautone hosts his own online radio show where he and a co-host address topics like the shortage of special education teachers, how the iPad can help children with visual impairments, how to make communication between parents and educators a two-way street, and the needs of adults with autism.

 He was also recently appointed to the National Catholic Partnership on Disability Autism Task Force (ATF).
 He is designing an app that will help catechists enhance and support the teachings needed for children with autism who will receive the sacraments of reconciliation, communion, and confirmation.

-Mautone started working in ABA several years ago, but realized he needed more training after attending a workshop conducted by Caldwell College faculty member Dr. Sharon Reeve.
+Mautone started working in ABA several years ago, but realized he needed more training after attending a workshop conducted by Caldwell University faculty member Dr. Sharon Reeve.
 “My advice to teachers who have only had ‘on the job training’ in ABA is to enroll in a formal higher education ABA program,” Mautone says.
-“Caldwell College’s comprehensive graduate ABA program has taught me more than any school district, workshop or conference could offer in terms of training.
+“Caldwell University’s comprehensive graduate ABA program has taught me more than any school district, workshop or conference could offer in terms of training.
 Caldwell has some of the most respected professionals in the field.”